Near-optimal separators in string graphs

 Let $G=(V,E)$ be a graph with $n$ vertices.
 A \emph{separator} in $G$ is a set $S\subseteq V$ of vertices such that there is a partition $V=V_1\cup V_2\cup S$ with $|V_1|,|V_2|\le \frac23n$ and no edges connecting $V_1$ to $V_2$.
 The graph $G$ is a \emph{string graph} if it is an intersection graph of curves in the plane, i.e., if there is a system $(\gamma_v:v\in V)$ of curves (continuous arcs) such that $\gamma_u\cap\gamma_v\ne\emptyset$ iff $\{u,v\}\in E(G)$ or $u=v$.

-Fox and Pach \cite{fox2010separator} proved that every string graph has a separator with $O(m^{3/4}\sqrt{\log m})$ vertices,\footnote{They actually prove the result for the weighted case, where each vertex $v\in $V has a positive real weight, and the size of the components of $G\setminus S$ is measured by the sum of vertex weights (while the size of $S$ is still measured as the number of vertices).
+Fox and Pach \cite{fox2010separator} proved that every string graph has a separator with $O(m^{3/4}\sqrt{\log m})$ vertices, where $m$ is the number of edges of $G$.

+We should mention that they actually proved the result for the weighted case, where each vertex $v\in $V has a positive real weight, and the size of the components of $G\setminus S$ is measured by the sum of vertex weights (while the size of $S$ is still measured as the number of vertices).
 Our result can also be extended to the weighted case, either by deriving it from the unweighted case along the lines of \cite{fox2010separator}, or by using appropriate vertex-weighted versions (available in the cited sources) of the tools used in the proof.
-However, for simplicity, we stick to the unweighted case in this note.} and they conjectured that the bound of $O(\sqrt m)$ actually holds (which, if true, would be asymptotically optimal in the worst case).
-As they kindly informed me in February 2013, they also have an (unpublished) proof of existence of separators of size $O(\sqrt n)$ in string graphs with maximum degree bounded by a constant.
+However, for simplicity, we stick to the unweighted case in this note.

+Pach and Fox conjectured that string graphs actually have separators of size $O(\sqrt m\,)$ (which, if true, would be asymptotically optimal in the worst case).
+Earlier, in \cite{FoPa-septur}, they proved some special cases of this conjecture: most notably, if every two curves $\gamma_u,\gamma_v$ in the string representation intersect in at most $k$ points, where $k$ is a constant.
+As they kindly informed me in February 2013, they also have an (unpublished) proof of existence of separators of size $O(\sqrt n\,)$ in string graphs with maximum degree bounded by a constant.
 Here we obtain the following result.

-\begin{theorem} Every string graph $G$ with $m$ edges has a separator with $O(\sqrt m\,\log m)$ vertices. \end{theorem}
+\begin{theorem} Every string graph $G$ with $m\ge 2$ edges has a separator with $O(\sqrt m\,\log m)$ vertices. \end{theorem}

 Clearly, we may assume $G$ connected, and then the theorem immediately follows from Lemmas~\ref{l:1} and~\ref{l:2} below.
 Lemma~\ref{l:1} combines the considerations of \cite{fox2010separator} with those of \cite{kolman2004crossing} and adjusts them for vertex congestion instead of edge congestion.
 Lemma~\ref{l:2} replaces an approximate duality between sparsity of edge cuts and edge congestion due to Leighton and Rao \cite{LeightonRao} used in \cite{kolman2004crossing} with an approximate duality between sparsity of vertex cuts and vertex congestion, which is an immediate consequence of the results of Feige et al.~\cite{feige2008improved}.